 Endometriosis New Zealand understand that the COVID-19 pandemic is a source of significant worry and uncertainty for everyone.
 We can only imagine how disappointing it must be to have had appointments, surgery or fertility treatment postponed, especially if you had been waiting a long time for it.
 We are still here to support you throughout all the alert levels and you can book a free 30-minute Endo Help session here, or phone our ENZ Coordinator on 03 379 7959 if you have any questions or concerns.
 We’re here to help you!

-We would like to offer you some reassurances and suggest the following self-management strategies to get you through the coming weeks as best as possible.
+We would like to offer you some reassurances and suggest the following self-management strategies to get you through as best as possible.

-Here are a few simple pelvic exercises recommend for women with endometriosis to do at home.
+Here are a few simple pelvic exercises recommend for endometriosis sufferers to do at home.
 If you need further guidance or you feel like they may make things worse, speak to a pelvic physiotherapist.

 1. Diaphragmatic Breathing